rejkpp/ramiro.me/content/replay.md

   - untagged
 ---

-# confirmed! the webinar replay will be sent to you once it’s uploaded.
+# confirmed! the webinar replay will be sent to you once it’s been uploaded.